The Original Mickey Mouse Club Show

 Song: The Shoe Song (Jimmie Dodd)

-Thanks to Rick from Dallas for providing information on this
+Thanks to Rick from Dallas for providing information and a photo from this number.

 Be Sure You're Right